-Using a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you can expect, it won’t work well or at all if you see an error code show up.
-The exact error code offers useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much quicker.
+Operating a Nest thermostat is one of the best ways to optimize the daily schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The specific error code supplies useful information about the root of the problem, something a trained technician can use to offer solutions that much faster.

-Listed below are seven of the most common error codes you could find on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you might fix it and the projected cost to do so.
-Keep in mind that while the costs will ultimately hinge on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs along with any specific hardware needed to wrap up repairs.
+Listed below are seven of the most likely error codes you might find on your Nest thermostat.
+We’ll review the basics of each error code along with how you might address it and the estimated cost to do so.
+Keep in mind that while the price will ultimately hinge on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific components required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the problem is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician will inspect electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll disconnect the power and slowly look at each wire, seeing to it that they are fully inserted into the connector with the correct amount of bare copper.
-When they locate the damaged connector, it can be swapped for a new one.
+They’ll shut off the power and gradually check each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
+When they find the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally power down.
-Presuming the breakers are on, you can inspect a couple of other places before contacting a professional technician.
+This critical error code can show up when the weather outside is severely hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
+Presuming the breakers are on, you can check a couple of other places before consulting a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-Assuming it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will likely be best to call a pro.
+As this error can drain your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and provide power by using a USB cable.
+If it presents error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-Your technician needs to cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician needs to carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 show up.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is transported inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off as soon as possible.
-You can then contact a professional technician with the necessary experience detecting and fixing electrical damage.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is transported inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience diagnosing and fixing electrical malfunctions.

 e73 – Critical

-This will sometimes be as easy as the breaker being shut off, but it may also be an issue with the wiring.
+This could be as easy as the breaker being shut off, but it may also be something with the wiring.
 After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s best to contact a local professional.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.